 Incidental Take Notice For Walworth County

-MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) proposes to issue a permit for the incidental taking of two rare snake species and two rare fish species, which may result from the CTH C Bridge over Turtle Creek project in Walworth County.
+MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) proposes to issue a permit for the incidental taking of a rare snake, which may result from the CTH P Bridge over Turtle Creek project.

 Incidental take refers to the unintentional loss of individual endangered or threatened animals or plants that does not put the species’ overall population at risk.

-The presence of the state endangered Queensnake and Gravel Chub and the state threatened Ozark Minnow are confirmed in the vicinity of the project site.
-DNR staff determined that the proposed project may result in the incidental taking of some snakes and fish.
+The presence of the state endangered Queensnake is confirmed in the vicinity of the project site.
+DNR staff determined that the proposed project may result in the incidental taking of some snakes.